We all have a hate-hate relationship with spiders: During the cold seasons, spiders migrate to warmer like our centrally-heated house.

 Step 3: Clean up

-Next, clean-up house to remove the dead spider and also wipe down the bleach from the various surfaces.
+Next, clean-up house to remove the dead spider and also wipe down the bleach from the various surfaces including the clogged drains.

 The materials to avoid bleach-spraying including carpets, fabrics, and sofas.
 But remember to put on great protective gloves, and avoid getting the solution on your eyes and skin.

-Ensure to spray the bleach solution onto the spides and areas in the house that the insects enter or hide.
+Ensure to spray the bleach solution onto the spiders and areas in the house that the insects enter or hide.

 Step 4: Vacuum Clean